cwru-robotics/cwru_ariac/setup/README.md

 ### Fresh install

-If you just install Ubuntu 14.04 without ROS installed:
+If you have a newly installed Ubuntu 14.04 without ROS installed:

 ```
 cd [directory where this file locates]